 It’s also been found that Millennials who spent more time with a physical branded object in their hand, have a stronger emotional response to a marketing campaign, and better overall memory of an ad.
 Using mail, could then, get you into the next generation’s ‘voted best advertising’ campaigns!

-5. Direct Mail can be turnkey and doesn’t have to break the bank or impact on your existing resources
+5. Best of all it can be turnkey and doesn’t have to break the bank or impact on your existing resources

 More than ever, making Marketing results-driven and efficient is critical.
-However, you don’t need to have to have a big team to use direct mail as a touchpoint, and it can be very affordable, as part of your mix.
+However, you don’t need to have to have a big team to use it as a successful touchpoint, and it can be very affordable, as part of your mix.
 Since the global pandemic, many Marketing Managers have seen their teams dwindling in size and budgets reduced, but not to worry.

-Direct mail conjures up thoughts of trawling endless promo websites and the headaches of ordering and posting in volume.
+If the thought conjures up worries of trawling endless promo websites and the headaches of ordering and posting in volume.
 Hold that thought.
 Direct mail can be turnkey and affordable.
 Someone you trust, can source, pick, store and deliver for you, help you get the job done on-budget, even do GDPR compliant address lookups.
 Every friction point can be taken away, leaving you to do your day job.

 If you want to find out more about how to use direct mail solutions as part of your integrated campaigns, you can chat to one of our team members.
 Send a message on Just ask, use our online chat, or ring 01792 560061.